It’s become harder to get a payday loan as large, medium and small payday lenders have gone bust or stopped lending because of Covid-19.

 So where can you go if you need a loan and you are refused?
-Or if you simply want to avoid the horrendous payday loan interest rates?

 You can divide alternative lenders roughly into three sorts